berinaniesh/ucf/README.md

 ```
 ucf <file_name>
 ```
-Remember that `ucf` modifies the file in place and there is no option to output to stdout at the moment.
+**Caution:** `ucf` modifies the file in place and there is no option to output to stdout at the moment.

 ```
 ucf --help